mintDan/MonteCarlo/README.md

 ### Autocorrelation
 To have meaningful average values we need independent and uncorrelated data.
 Since we change the spin states one site at a time, consecutive states are highly correlated and thus any statistics aswell.
 Looking at the autocorrelation times we get a sense of how many steps should be between each measurement.
 Two statistics can have different correlation times, so the safer practice is to pick the longest correlation time.
+For large t values we're calculating a large lag.
+This also means that the larger lag autocorrelation we calculate, the more error-prone it is, since we'll have fewer points to calculate the autocorrelation from.
+Hence, first we will see autocorrelation drop off approximately exponentially, but then the lack of measurements will start to create noise in the autocorrelation function, making wild oscillations and peaks etc. So here we cut off the autocorrelation plot at 0.7*tmax, so the noisy tail isn't visible.

 ![Autocorrelation.png](https://github.com/mintDan/MonteCarlo/blob/master/figs/Autocorrelation.png)